jiechenmc/SBUNotes/Class/CSE590/4_Storage_Stack_Filesystem.md

 - owners, groups
 - links or pointers to the data blocks

+>[!important]
+>Sometimes the metadata is more important than the file content itself.
+>- Obviously, this depends on the actual content
+>	- If it is a video, then having a few corrupted bits won't be percieved
+>	- But if it is a financial spreadsheet, then the consequences will be far greater
+>- Generally, the metadata is more important because:
+>	- If you lose name, can't find it
+>	- If you lose the actual pointers to the data blocks, then data is lost
 # Why different types?

 - all objects have metadata + inode and possible data